Yuxi

 Workshops

-A series of workshops related to each other have been developed to inspire further research practice.
+A series of workshops related to each other has been developed to inspire further research practice.

 These workshops attempt to encourage participants to re-see and re-bound with plants and re-imagine human-plants relationships.